-Cohort members who are frail or find the ARIC-NCS examination too long or demanding may choose an abbreviated version, approximately 3 hours long.
-Although such an option is negotiated with the study participant the elements of the abbreviated examination are established by protocol, as set out in Table 4.1.
+Cohort members who are frail or find the ARIC examination too long or demanding may choose an abbreviated version.
+Such an option is negotiated with the study participant attempting to include as many of the elements set out in Table 5.1 as is possible.
+Completion of the ARIC core examination for Visit 7 (as shown in Table 4) takes precedence over measurements conducted by ancillary studies.